caffeinewithclazsy/WISP/README.md

 The system is fully portable and operates wirelessly using battery power, making it a compact handheld network analysis tool.

 # 🎯 Project Objective

-The main goal of WISP was to create a lightweight and portable WiFi analyzer capable of:
+The main objective of WISP was to create a lightweight and portable WiFi analyzer capable of:

 - Scanning nearby wireless networks
 - Visualizing network strength
 - Monitoring WiFi channels
 - Hosting a responsive dashboard directly from the ESP32
 - Operating independently using portable battery power

 # 🚀 Features